Breisheit: The Stewardship Paradigm

 Parshat Vayeishev: Shepherd-Consciousness and the Post-Industrial Jew

 In this week’s parsha, we are introduced to the personality of Yosef.
 The Torah tells us that, like many of our ancestors, he was a shepherd.
 Can we glean anything beyond the basic responsibilities of a shepherd?
-What did they thin about on the job?
+What did they think about on the job?
 What benefits did they gain, which we could stand to gain?
 Times of seclusion can be more than just the absence of noise.

 Mikeitz: The Song of the Land – A Torah Teaching for the Western Environmentalist